adner/adner.github.io/_posts/2025-10-25-custom-knowledge-copilot-studio.markdown

   </a>
 {% endif %}

 A while back, there was an [interesting discussion on Matthew Devaney's LinkedIn post](https://www.linkedin.com/posts/matthew-devaney_copilotstudio-fetchxml-activity-7385652147083866112-0w0l/), regarding whether it was possible to use FetchXml Dataverse queries as the basis for Knowledge Sources in Copilot Studio.
-[Andreas Aschauer](https://www.linkedin.com/in/aaschauer/) suggested in a comment that the OnKnowledgeRequested trigger in Copilot Studio could be used to create a custom Knowledge Source, so I thought I'd try it out for myself.
+[Andreas Aschauer](https://www.linkedin.com/in/aaschauer/) suggested in a comment that the **OnKnowledgeRequested** trigger in Copilot Studio could be used to create a custom Knowledge Source, so I thought I'd try it out for myself.

+<!--end_excerpt-->

-I posted a [video on **LinkedIn**](https://www.linkedin.com/posts/andreas-adner-70b1153_copilotstudio-dataverse-activity-7387129735799091201-Uav9) that shows how a custom knowledge source can be created in Copilot Studio, that calls Dataverse using FetchXml.
+I posted a [video on **LinkedIn**](https://www.linkedin.com/posts/andreas-adner-70b1153_copilotstudio-dataverse-activity-7387129735799091201-Uav9) that demonstrates how a custom knowledge source can be created in Copilot Studio, that calls Dataverse using FetchXml, and returns Knowledge Source data.
 This blog post describes in detail how this was accomplished, so that you can try it out for yourself.

-<!--end_excerpt-->

 ### Creating the custom Knowledge Source Topic in Copilot Studio